HazemRDWN/RadarInterface/README.md

-# This program is a CLI interface that uses ASCII characters to visualize data sent from an ultrasonic sensor made using an ESP8266, servo and an ultrasonic sensor.
+# This program is a CLI interface that uses ASCII characters to visualize data sent from an ultrasonic radar made using an ESP8266, servo and an ultrasonic sensor.

 ## There are two ends in this system: